Operating a Vehicle while Intoxicated in Wisconsin

 In Wisconsin, drunk driving is a crime referred to as “operating a vehicle while intoxicated,” or OWI.
 While many people only think of driving a car when they think of drunk driving, the law actually prohibits the operation of any motor vehicle, including a boat or snowmobile, while impaired by alcohol.
 Anyone found guilty of OWI faces certain criminal and administrative penalties, ranging from jail time to thousands of dollars in fines to driver’s license revocation.

-If you have been charged with OWI in Wisconsin, or if someone you love was arrested on suspicion of drunk driving, it is important that you turn to an experienced criminal defense attorney who can help protect your rights.
+If you have been charged with OWI in Wisconsin, or if someone you love was arrested on suspicion of drunk driving, you must turn to an experienced criminal defense attorney who can help protect your rights.
 An OWI conviction can not only impact your freedom and your finances, but it can also threaten your employment and cause irreparable damage to your reputation.

 Wisconsin Drunk Driving Laws

 State law prohibits all individuals from operating a motor vehicle with a blood alcohol concentration (BAC) of 0.08% or higher.
-This is known as a “Prohibited Alcohol Concentration,” or PAC, which is considered its own offense and can lead to a secondary citation.
+This is known as a “Prohibited Alcohol Concentration,” or PAC, which is considered an offense and can lead to a secondary citation.

 Do You Need a Lawyer for a DUI?